antiface/Schizobot/INTERNALS/AdversarialHeuristics/Ultraparanoia/README.md

 ### Schizobot / INTERNALS / Advesarial Heuristics / Ultraparanoia
-* In theory, you are in a situation which is the very worst of all possible scenarios;
+* In theory, you are in a situation which is the very worst of all possible worst-case scenarios;
 * You are taken there suddenly; You weren't prepared; the Ultimate Paranoid Delusion is true;
+* SEE: Ultra paranoid computing;
 * [...]